-CHAPTER TWELVE TELECOMMUNICATIONS
+CHAPTER THIRTEEN TELECOMMUNICATIONS

-ARTICLE 12.1: SCOPE AND COVERAGE
+ARTICLE 13.1: SCOPE AND COVERAGE

-1. This Chapter applies to measures affecting trade in the telecommunications sector.

-2. Except to ensure that enterprises operating broadcast stations and cable systems have continued access to and use of public telecommunications services, this Chapter does not apply to any measure relating to broadcast or cable distribution of radio or television programming.

-- 3. Nothing in this Chapter shall be construed to: - (a) require a Party, or require a Party to compel any enterprise to establish, construct, acquire, lease, operate, or provide telecommunications networks or services not offered to the public generally; or - (b) require a Party to compel any enterprise exclusively engaged in the broadcast or cable distribution of radio or television programming to make available its broadcast or cable facilities as a public telecommunications network.
+- 1. This Chapter applies to: - (a) measures relating to access to and use of public telecommunications services; - (b) measures relating to obligations of suppliers of public telecommunications services, including major suppliers; - (c) other measures relating to public telecommunications networks or services; and - (d) measures relating to the provision of value-added services. - 2.
+Except to ensure that enterprises operating broadcast stations and cable systems have continued access to and use of public telecommunications services, this Chapter does not apply to any measure relating to broadcast or cable distribution of radio or television programming. - 3.
+Nothing in this Chapter shall be construed to: - (a) require a Party, or require a Party to compel any enterprise, to establish, construct, acquire, lease, operate, or provide telecommunications networks or services not offered to the public generally; - (b) require a Party to compel any enterprise exclusively engaged in the broadcast or cable distribution of radio or television programming to make available its broadcast or cable facilities as a public telecommunications network; or - (c) prevent a Party from adopting or enforcing new or existing telecommunications laws or regulations that are not inconsistent with this Chapter.

-ARTICLE 12.2: ACCESS TO AND USE OF PUBLIC TELECOMMUNICATIONS SERVICES
+ARTICLE 13.2: ACCESS TO AND USE OF PUBLIC TELECOMMUNICATIONS SERVICES

-- 1. Each Party shall ensure that service suppliers of the other Party have access to and use of any public telecommunications service, including leased circuits, offered in its territory or across its borders, on reasonable and non-discriminatory terms and conditions, including as set out in paragraphs 2 through 4. - 2.
-Each Party shall ensure that service suppliers of the other Party are permitted to: - (a) purchase or lease and attach terminal or other equipment that interfaces with a public telecommunications network; - (b) provide services to individual or multiple end-users over leased circuits; - (c) connect owned or leased circuits with public telecommunications networks and services in the territory, or across the borders, of that Party or with circuits leased or owned by another service supplier; - (d) perform switching, signaling, processing, and conversion functions; and

-(e) use operating protocols of their choice in the supply of any service.

-3. Each Party shall ensure that enterprises of the other Party may use public telecommunications services for the movement of information in its territory or across its borders and for access to information contained in databases or otherwise stored in machine-readable form in the territory of either Party.
+- 1. Each Party shall ensure that service suppliers of the other Party have access to and use of any public telecommunications service, including leased circuits, offered in its territory or across its borders, on reasonable and non-discriminatory terms and conditions, including as set out in paragraphs 2 through 6. - 2.
+Each Party shall ensure that service suppliers of the other Party are permitted to: - (a) purchase or lease and attach terminal or other equipment that interfaces with a public telecommunications network; - (b) provide services to individual or multiple end-users over leased circuits; - (c) connect owned or leased circuits with public telecommunications networks and services in the territory, or across the borders, of that Party or with circuits leased or owned by another service supplier; - (d) perform switching, signaling, processing, and conversion functions; and - (e) use operating protocols of their choice in the supply of any service, other than as necessary to ensure the availability of telecommunications transport networks and services to the public generally. - 3.
+Each Party shall ensure that enterprises of the other Party may use public telecommunications services for the movement of information in its territory or across its borders and for access to information contained in databases or otherwise stored in machine-readable form in the territory of either Party. - 4.
+Notwithstanding paragraph 3, a Party may take such measures as are necessary to: - (a) ensure the security and confidentiality of messages, or